riasadulhoq/Docker-Fundamentals/README.md

 - Hardware Resources (CPU, Memory, Storage etc.)
 - OS
+Together know as VM Host, you can have multiple

 - **Hypervisor** (VMware)
-On top of the Hypervisor each application will have it's own OS &Runtime
+On top of the Hypervisor each application will have it's own OS & Runtime
 - OS
 - Runtime Environment & Dependencies
 - Application

+Each application is separate.

 ![Virtual Server](./assets/Virtual-Servers.jpg)